chrysanthos/laravel-wordpress-api/README.md

 # Laravel wrapper for your wordpress site

-This package allows you to get articles from your wordpress blog without interacting directly the wordpress rest api and guzzle.
+This package allows you to get articles from your wordpress blog without interacting directly with the wordpress rest api and guzzle.

 ## Available methods